So He Brought Back All the Goods

-Lot and his family were living in the Valley of Siddim when Chederlaomer King of Elam and a coalition of Mesopotamian kings attacked the cities of Sodom, Gomorrah, Admah, Zeboiim and Zoar:
+Lot and his family lived in the Valley of Siddim when Chederlaomer, King of Elam, and a coalition of Mesopotamian kings attacked the cities of Sodom, Gomorrah, Admah, Zeboiim and Zoar.

 The armies of the Mesopotamian kings had swept down across the wilderness of modern day Jordan to the Gulf of Aqaba pillaging as they went.
 Returning northward, they attacked the communities in the Jordan River plain.